 With financial support from the Hoover Institution and the Alfred P. Sloan Foundation, Peter leads the Ph.D.
-Excellence Initiative (PhDEI), a post-baccalaureate program designed to address underrepresentation in economics by mentoring exceptional students of color interested in pursuing doctoral studies in the field.
-For his founding and leadership of the PhDEI, Peter received the 2022 Impactful Mentoring Award from the American Economic Association.
+Excellence Initiative, a post-baccalaureate fellowship program designed to increase excellence within the economics profession by intentionally mentoring exceptional students, particularly from disadvantaged or first-generation college backgrounds, who demonstrate the greatest ability to bring important new perspectives to economic research and providing them with the resources and support needed for successful doctoral studies in the field.
+For his founding and leadership of the Initiative, Peter received the 2022 Impactful Mentoring Award from the American Economic Association, and a Career Achievement Award from the Samuel DuBois Cook Center on Social Equity at Duke University.

 A vice chair of the boards of the National Bureau of Economic Research and the Economic Club of New York, Peter also serves on the boards of Citigroup and Nike.
 In 2015, he received the Foreign Policy Association Medal, the highest honor bestowed by the organization, and in 2016 he was honored as one of the Carnegie Foundation’s Great Immigrants.